davidbradway/resume-bibtex/resume.rst

    Postdoctoral Researcher, Laborartory of Jørgen Jensen, 2013 - 2014

-   -  Developed OpenCL software for processing 3-D vector flow imaging ultrasound data on an AMD GPU
+   -  Wrote OpenCL code to process 3-D vector flow imaging data on an AMD GPU
    -  Presented a conference presentation, a poster, and proceedings (SPIE 2014 & 2015)
    -  Contributed as co-author to another peer-reviewed journal article